 Productivity matters.
-Dozens of applications are developed to help in its measurement, whereas tones of ink (mainly the digital one) has been spent in articles regarding “How to” measure, boost, manage or whatever people want to do with their productivity.
-Thus, I started wondering whether all these tips and tricks work, because if they did the way and the hours we work would have been a lot different.
+Dozens of applications are developed to help in personal productivity measurement, whereas tones of ink (mainly the digital one) have been spent in articles regarding “How to” measure, boost, manage, or whatever people want to do with their productivity.
+Thus, I started wondering whether all these productivity tips and tricks work because if they did, the way and the hours we work would have been a lot different.

-Trying to figure out these tips that do help employees become more productive, we have collected examples of real-life situations that people actually made some changes to the way they work or live and had a positive effect in their productivity.
+Trying to figure out these personal productivity tips that do help employees become more productive, we have collected examples of real-life situations that people actually made some changes to the way they work or live and had a positive effect on their productivity.

 Or at least try to manage them!
-Laura Rose suggests leaving some place on our daily schedule for interruptions as working in a team they are inevitable!
-Remote working can really help when there are a lot to be done, as according to Olivia Carr around 77% of IT workers report that it really boosts their productivity.
-James Fayal from Zest Tea also agrees with that as he works in the office 3 to 4 days and work from home 1-2 days a week especially when there is tedious work to do.
-Asking for colleagues to group their questions or sending 8 or 10 emails at one time, instead doing it in 10 separate times are also some tips from Gayle Carson.
-Michael Diettrich-Chastain’s quote is also relevant with this: “Turn off, tune in and timing” that means define a specific amount of time, turn off any other distraction and stay focused on this.
+Laura Rose suggests leaving someplace on our daily schedule for interruptions as working in a team they are inevitable!
+Remote working can really help when there is a lot to be done, as according to Olivia Carr around 77% of IT workers report that remote work really boosts their personal productivity thanks to automation.
+James Fayal from Zest Tea also agrees with that as he works in the office 3 to 4 days and works from home 1-2 days a week especially when there is tedious work to do.
+Asking for colleagues to group their questions or sending 8 or 10 emails at one time, instead of doing it in 10 separate times are also some productivity tips from Gayle Carson.
+Michael Diettrich-Chastain’s quote is also relevant with this: “Turn off, tune in and timing” which means define a specific amount of time, turn off any other distraction and stay focused on this.
 If the time passes, just stop and do something else!

-There is no point in creating To-Do lists and set priorities if you do not keep track of the time.
-Either with an hourglass like John Olson , or with a timer like Ben or with a time tracking app like Jessica Bahr.
+There is no point in creating To-Do lists and setting priorities if you do not keep track of the time.
+Either with an hourglass-like John Olson or with a timer like Ben or with a time tracking app like Jessica Bahr.
 Furthermore, Brittany Berger reminds us to set start and end times when working on something, as she says that it might help her complete it faster.